“Boards now have clearer statutory authority to charge back repair and damage costs directly to the responsible unit owner.”

 Condo Dispute Resolution Tribunal (CDRT)

-Alberta now has a dedicated Condominium Dispute Resolution Tribunal modelled after BC’s Civil Resolution Tribunal.
+Alberta now has a dedicated Condominium Dispute Resolution Tribunal modelled after BC's Civil Resolution Tribunal.
 The CDRT provides an accessible, lower-cost forum for owners and boards to resolve disputes over bylaws, common property, and financial contributions — without going to court.
+For buyers, this signals a more regulated dispute environment, which generally benefits unit owners.

 Expanded Chargeback Authority

 Boards now have clearer statutory authority to charge back repair and damage costs directly to the responsible unit owner.
 This includes damage caused by negligent use of a unit, failure to maintain exclusive-use areas, and water damage originating from a unit.
+Pellucis flags any existing chargeback history and active bylaws authorizing this mechanism — it directly affects your financial exposure post-purchase.

 Simplified Voting Rules